benamiller/benamiller/README.md

 ### Hi there 👋

+I am Ben; A programmer with a passion for learning and sharing knowledge.
+A QA Specialist from 9-5, a full-stack web developer with expertise in JavaScript, Node/Express, Java, Spring, JDBC, and Google Cloud Platform, with a passion for building innovative and user-friendly web applications from 5-9.

+I recently made a few YouTube videos about simple linear regression and multi-class classification.
+I love sharing my knowledge with others, and I'm always happy to help out a fellow programmer.

+If you're looking for a programmer who loves what they do and is committed to continuous learning, then certainly feel free to reach out.
+I'm always looking for new opportunities to collaborate with talented people and build innovative products.

+For a further glimpse of me, here is my YouTube channel, [Benji](https://www.youtube.com/@hactuallybenjics)
 <!--
 **HactuallyBenji/HactuallyBenji** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.